-Furthermore the Transportation Assets - including Roads, Kerb & Footpaths was formally endorsed by Council in February 2021 and sets the precedent for delivery of the following Asset Management Plans for the relevant areas of the business.
+Furthermore, the Council endorsed the Transportation - including Roads, Kerb & Footpaths Asset Management Plan in February 2021.
+This sets the precedent for delivery of the suite of Asset Management Plans for the relevant areas of the business.

-An Asset Management Plan is a key strategic planning driver to assist Council in considering the long term requirements to maintain, renew dispose, upgrade or acquire infrastructure assets to meet projected community requirements and expectations.
+An Asset Management Plan is a key strategic planning driver to assist Council in considering the long-term requirements to maintain, renew dispose, upgrade or acquire infrastructure assets to meet projected community requirements and expectations.